pavan62/ckeditor5/packages/ckeditor5-find-and-replace/docs/features/find-and-replace.md

 ### Configuring the UI type

-By default, find and replace form is displayed inside a dialog.
-That allows to keep it open all the time while editing the document in the meantime.
-It is however possible to use the dropdown instead.
-To do this, use the following configuration option:
+By default, the find and replace form is displayed inside a dialog.
+That allows for keeping it open while editing the document at the same time.
+It is still possible to use the feature in a dropdown.
+To do this, use the {@link module:find-and-replace/findandreplaceconfig~FindAndReplaceConfig `config.findAndReplace.uiType`} configuration option:

 ```js
 ClassicEditor